Basic AI prompt cheat sheet for everyday business tasks

 - Recommended Actions (4 bullet points in priority order)

-Write your analysis at a mid-management level, assuming familiarity with basic financial terms but not advanced accounting concepts.
+Write your analysis at a mid-management level, assuming familiarity with basic financial terms but not advanced accounting concepts.This combined approach ensures you get:

-- Expert financial analysis (Role Expert)
+- Expert financial analysis (Role Expert).

-- In exactly the format you need (Structure Template)
+- In exactly the format you need (Structure Template).

-- At the right complexity level for your audience (Expertise Level)
+- At the right complexity level for your audience (Expertise Level).

 Not every task requires a complex, multi-technique prompt.
 Use this simple decision framework:

-- Simple technique: Quick tasks with clear parameters (e.g., “Act as a proofreader and fix grammar issues in this email”)
+- Simple technique: quick tasks with clear parameters (e.g., “Act as a proofreader and fix grammar issues in this email”).

-- Combined techniques: Complex tasks requiring specialized knowledge in specific formats (e.g., financial analysis, marketing strategy development, technical documentation)
+- Combined techniques: complex tasks requiring specialized knowledge in specific formats (e.g., financial analysis, marketing strategy development, technical documentation).

 Remember that effective prompting is iterative.
 Start with your best combination of techniques, evaluate the results, and refine as needed.
 This approach will consistently deliver superior results compared to basic prompting.

-Let’s explore how applying our prompting techniques transforms common business activities from frustrating to productive.
+Let us explore how applying our prompting techniques transforms common business activities from frustrating to productive.
 These examples show how to approach each task step by step while preventing common AI problems like hallucinations and generic content.

-Challenge: Generic emails that sound robotic or inauthentic
+Challenge: generic emails that sound robotic or inauthentic.

 Act as our customer success lead with a focus on retention.